College of Education and Human Development

 Coursework

 All classes are offered in the evening to allow students to maintain full time employment while completing course requirements, as long as their employer is flexible in allowing them to complete all field experience requirements.
-Most courses are taught synchronously online with some in-person sessions on the St. Paul campus and in local DHH programs.
+Most courses are taught synchronously remote and some also include in-person sessions on the St. Paul campus and/or in local DHH programs.

 Semester 1 (fall year 1)